susanBuck/notes/05_Laravel/02_App_Setup.md

 ## Version Control your new app

-In your app directory, initiate a new Git repository:
+In your project, initiate a new Git repository:

 	$ git init